violetaestrada/violetaestrada/README.md

 [![Discord](https://img.shields.io/badge/Discord-violetaestrada-5865F2?style=for-the-badge&logo=discord&logoColor=white&labelColor=101010)](https://violetaestrada.com/discord)

-Professional QA Engineer with a thorough focus on details, an analytical and problem-solving profile.
+Professional QA Engineer with a comprehensive focus on details and a high level of identification of potential quality issues.
+Analytical and solution-oriented profile.
 Expert in LATAM business development with over 14 years of professional experience.
-Multicultural profile with residency in Mexico, Brazil, Chile, and Argentina.
+Multicultural profile residing in Mexico, Brazil, Chile and Argentina.
 Continuously updating and executing technical skills.

 ## TECHNOLOGICAL SKILLS: